Arne-Petersen/PlenopticImageProcessing/README.md

 2. use CMAKE_CXX_COMPILER and CMAKE_C_COMPILER ('ccmake' advanced config, hit 't') to select a compiler compatible to CUDA version.
    * ATTENTION : Not all compiler versions can host nvcc	(if someone has a compatibility table, please share)

+3. WINDOWS OpenCV special : the OpenCV find-scrpt misses the library in some configurations.
+The '.lib' files in the distribution for windows often use sub directories for different visual studio versions
+   * e.g. INSTALLPATHOFOPENCVBUILD/opencv/build/x64/vc15/lib for VisualStudio 2017 builds
+   * during CMake configure browse to the respective directory containing the '.lib' files (not the DLLs in bin directory)

+4. WARNING for WINDOWS users : when executing the build executable within Visual Studio (i.e. debugger), the global path settings are used.
+That is, if program links sucessfully but DLL-errors at runtime, check the DLLs actually loaded on program start (start debugger hitting F5 - release or debug build does not matter - and see 'output' window.
+It will display all loaded DLLs including full path...).
+I.e. Qt libs often interfere with other programs using their own copy of Qt libs.
+Due to missing Version and build tags, windows loads the wrong DLL and basically everything can happen.

 ### Test data
 Test data, created using blender cycles raytracer, can be found in SampleData folder in the repository.
 In the [brother](https://github.com/Arne-Petersen/Plenoptic-Simulation) repository @@ you can find the blender package to create your own synthetical data.
 All MLA and main-lens properties can be controlled for creating realistic plenoptic images.